misterglobal/simple-woocommerce-abandoned-cart-plugin/README.md

-# WooCommerce Abandoned Cart to Webhook
+# WooCommerce Abandoned Cart to Make

 A WordPress plugin for WooCommerce that detects and records abandoned carts, captures contact details, and sends all data to Make (Integromat) via webhook for follow-up workflows.
 Includes an admin dashboard for analytics and management.